How to nail your brand photography style like a pro

 What type of people feature in your photographs?
 Picking models that reflect your ideal audience is a great way to make your content relatable.
 Look for models that fit the age, gender, lifestyle and fashion style of your target audience.

-Write your shot list
+Creating your photography shot list

 Searching stock libraries is time-consuming, but the above tasks will save you time and keep your brand consistent.